AeroFlaire/reference_checker/README.md

 # Usage:

-## Note that prior to running the flask app, you must add your email to the variable OPENALEX_EMAIL on line 20 of app_3.py.
+1.Prior to running the flask app, you must add your email to the variable OPENALEX_EMAIL on line 20 of app_3.py.

-1. Run the Flask App:
+2. Run the Flask App:

                 python app_3.py

-2. Open your browser to: http://localhost:5000
+3. Open your browser to: http://localhost:5000

-3. Upload a PDF.
+4. Upload a PDF.
 The system will:

         Slice the PDF to find reference pages.